-Today In Gay History July 25, 1979: The Movie “Cruising” Protested By NYC’s Gay Community
+Today In Gay History – July 25, 1979: “Cruising” Protested By NYC’s Gay Community

-For those of you too young to remember Cruising is a 1980 psychological thriller film directed by William Friedkin and starring Al Pacino.
+For those of you too young to remember.
+Cruising is a 1980 psychological thriller film directed by William Friedkin of The Exorcist fame and starring Al Pacino.
 The film is loosely based on the novel of the same name, by New York Times reporter Gerald Walker.
 It’s about a rookie NYPD cop that goes undercover to bait a homophobic serial killer in the leather and S&M world of New York’s Greenwich Village.

 The National Gay and Lesbian Task Force (back when they actually had a task) in a letter to the New York Times wrote that “in the context of an anti-homosexual society, a film about violent, sex-obsessed gay men would be seen as a film about all gay people.
 The psychosexual dynamic of Cruising is certainly questionable—deliberately so, to some extent—though in chalking up violent homoerotic impulses to unresolved daddy issues, the movie may be a greater insult to the intelligence of psychoanalysts than to the sensibilities of gays.”

 The movie suffered a huge backlash from the LGBT community which did everything it could to disrupt the movies filming and promotion in NYC.

 Village Voice writer Arthur Bell was the person who raised a call for full out sabotage on the movie writing that Friedkin’s film “promises to be the most oppressive, ugly, bigoted look at homosexuality ever presented on the screen,” he wrote, “the worst possible nightmare of the most uptight straight.
 I implore readers . . . to give Friedkin and his production crew a terrible time if you spot them in your neighborhoods.”